survivejs/webpack-book/manuscript/developing/01_getting_started.md

 To recap:

 - It's a good idea to use a locally installed version of webpack over a globally installed one.
 This way you can be sure of what version you are using.
 The local dependency also works in a Continuous Integration environment.
 - Webpack provides a command line interface through the **webpack-cli** package.
-You can use it even without configuration, but any advanced usage requires work.
+You can use it even without configuration, but any advanced usage requires work. **webpack-nano** is a good alternative for basic usage.
 - To write more complicated setups, you most likely have to write a separate `webpack.config.js` file.
 - **mini-html-webpack-plugin** and **html-webpack-plugin** can be used to generate an HTML entry point to your application.
 In the _Multiple Pages_ chapter you will see how to generate multiple separate pages using the plugin.
 - It's handy to use npm `package.json` scripts to manage webpack.
 You can use it as a light task runner and use system features outside of webpack.